Steeeephen/LAVA/README.md

 ![Jungle Example](/markdown_assets/jungle_example.png)

 ### Mid Track:
 Similar to jungle track, but for midlaners.
-Focuses on different regions of the map
+Focuses on different regions of the map and only for the first 15 minutes
 ![Midlane Example](/markdown_assets/midlane_example.png)

 All plots can be downloaded as a png by opening the html and clicking the corresponding button on each graph